Step 1 - Creating a new project

-If you opt to use IIS Express instead of full IIS, the path to your site will always be a root path like
+If you opt to use the local IIS Express or Web Connection Web Server instead of IIS, the path to your site will always be a root path like

 Login.wp all map to the appropriate method on the

-Typically each application you create uses its own custom script that identifies your process class.
-You can specify one or more scriptmaps (comma delimited and without the
+Typically each application you create uses its own custom script that identifies your process class but you can map multiple script maps to specific application using a comma delimited list (ie.